 You may have a sore throat after the procedure lasting for one to two days.
 Occasionally the throat may bruise or bleed slightly.

-There is an extremely small risk (less than 1 in 10,000) of damaging or tearing the oesophagus (the tube connecting your mouth to your stomach).
+There is an extremely small risk (fewer than 1 in 10,000) of damaging or tearing the oesophagus (the tube connecting your mouth to your stomach).
 In extreme circumstances this may require an operation to repair the damage.